pillars-framework/docs/docs/index.md

 * [Chat](articles/modules/chat.md) - An easy to use chat module, including channels, commands and easy use of styles
 * [Schedules & Cycles](articles/modules/schedules.md) - Always wanted to do something at a specific time or in a long running interval?
 This is for you!
 (Yes it uses _cronexpressions_)

+## Roadmap

+Here is a list of features that we are currently - or will - work upon:

+* Chat - Extend the chat with **easy** channels / tabs
+* Spells - Add events when a player casts a spell, allow for granting / revoking a spell
+* Houses - Add more features to houses, like points, representatives etc.
+* Character - Add features to the character of the player, and natively interact with the inventory, etc.
+* Voice - Extend the current voice integration to allow different kinds of voice if possible

 </div>